Spurius Cassius Vecellinus: Trial and execution

 After concluding the treaty with the Hernici, Cassius proposed the first agrarian law at Rome, arguing for the land to be distributed amongst the plebs and the Latin allies.
 Cassius' colleague, Verginius, and the patricians strongly opposed the law.
 Debate and discord ensued, and the plebs turned against Cassius, suspecting him of aiming at regal power.

 In 485 BC once Cassius had left office he was condemned and executed.
 Livy says that the method of his trial is uncertain.
 Livy's preferred version is that a public trial on the charge of high treason was held on the orders of the quaestores parricidii Caeso Fabius and Lucius Valerius, at which Cassius was condemned by the people, and subsequently by public decree his house was demolished (being near the temple of Tellus).
 The alternative version is that Cassius' own father conducted a private trial (presumably exercising authority as pater familias) and put his son to death, and subsequently dedicated his son's assets to the goddess Ceres, including by dedicating a statue to her with the inscription "given from the Cassian family".

 Dionysius states that he was hurled from the Tarpeian Rock.

 Niebuhr argues that it was impossible that a man who had been thrice consul and twice triumphed should still be in his father's power.

 Cassius Dio expressed his belief in the consul's innocence.

-In 159 BC the statue of Cassius erected on the spot of his house was melted down by the censors.
+The statue of Cassius erected at the Temple of Tellus was melted down by the censors.
 Some seem to have called for the execution of Cassius' sons also, but according to Dionysius, they were spared by the senate.
+The destruction of statues made in honor of Cassius, as recorded by Pliny the Elder, are the earliest known examples of honorific monuments being destroyed by Romans in accordance with damnatio memoriae.
+However, the chronology of Pliny's record is disputed as commemorative portraiture was not present in Rome at the time and the Temple of Tellus was not dedicated until 268 BC.